Nianze/nianze.github.io/content/post/2018-02-03-access-to-raw-rsc.md

 slug: provide access to raw rsc
 autoThumbnailImage: false
 thumbnailImagePosition: right
-thumbnailImage: /images/2018-02-02.png
+thumbnailImage: /images/2018-02-03.jpg
 ---

-Each RAII class should offer a wway to get at the resource it manages.
+Each RAII class should offer a way to get at the resource it manages.
 <!--more-->

 From time to time, some APIs require access to raw resources, so it is a good habit to design the resource-managing classes in such a way that it provides access to raw resources.
 For example, suppose there's a function we'd like to use with `Investment` objects, which is managed by smart pointer: